-Where to go to get a Psychological Evaluation
+Where to go to get a Psychological Evaluation Where to go to get a psychological evaluation

-Knowing where to go to get a psychological evaluation starts with choosing between online and in person options.
+Knowing where to go to get a psychological evaluation starts with choosing between online and in-person options.

-1) Private practice psychologists (independent clinicians)
+1) Private practice psychologists (independent clinicians like us)

 Upsides: typically the most tailored, flexible, and integrated (interview + records + testing + feedback + strong report writing).